 There are certain situations in which a power of attorney is best:

-- If one or both of your parents were recently diagnosed with dementia, Alzheimer’s, or another disease that will gradually affect their memory and thinking, they may not trust their long-term decision-making.
+- If one or both of your parents were recently diagnosed with dementia, Alzheimer’s disease, or another disease that will gradually affect their mental capacity and thinking, they may not trust their long-term decision-making.

 - Perhaps your parents are retired and still of able mind and body.
 They’re just rarely home, so they want to trust you to manage their affairs while they’re off traveling the world.

-- Or, your parents could even think preventatively and seek power of attorney in case they’re in an accident or have major surgery.
+- Or, your parents could even think preventatively and seek power of attorney for a specific situation, such as if they’re in an accident or have major surgery.

 According to the American Bar Association, “A power of attorney may be revoked, but most states require written notice of revocation to the person named to act for you.”